aws/amazon-chime-sdk-cpp/chime-sdk-signaling-cpp/README.md

 #### Adding local audio and video

-Once state changes are wired up, you can start by adding local and remote audio local video as desired using `AddOrUpdateLocalVideo`, or `AddLocalAudio`.
+Once state changes are wired up, you can start by adding local audio/video using `AddOrUpdateLocalVideo`, or `AddLocalAudio`.
 Note that these APIs require the MIDs from created WebRTC media sections/tranceivers.
 If you using `libwebrtc` and are not familiar with how to create tranceivers or obtain their MIDs, see the demo for examples.

 ```c++
 class MySignalingClientManager: /* */ {